WLRN-TV: Friends of WLRN management

 In 2017, a proposal to shift some news staffers from being employed by an independent nonprofit to directly by the school district led to controversy.
 A task force convened by the school board to determine the WLRN stations' future suggested four options, including restructuring the advisory board, spinning off WLRN radio and television, or selling them to another entity.
 The district opted to take proposals to outsource management while continuing to own the stations, receiving two bids.
 One came from Friends of WLRN, which had been established to provide fundraising support to the stations in 1974.
 The other came from South Florida PBS, the umbrella organization owning WPBT.
 The school district recommended the South Florida PBS bid, but after Friends of WLRN challenged the decision in court, a vote on the topic was postponed.

 After the onset of the COVID-19 pandemic, South Florida PBS withdrew its bid in April 2020.
 A final agreement for Friends of WLRN to run the stations was reached in February 2022.
 The deal was also reached in the context of superintendent Alberto M. Carvalho leaving Miami to run the Los Angeles Unified School District.

 Local programming

 In addition to airing PBS programs and daily children's programming, WLRN-TV specializes in the production of local interest programs as well as documentaries which are syndicated for national distribution, making available 30 such shows to PBS stations since 2005.
 For four hours on Sunday afternoons, WLRN presents Spanish-language programming from independent producers.

 Technical information

 WLRN broadcasts one channel of programming.
+Its transmitter is located on Southwest 52nd Avenue in Pembroke Park, Florida.

 Analog-to-digital conversion

-WLRN-TV terminated its analog signal, on UHF channel 17, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
+WLRN-TV shut down its analog signal, over UHF channel 17, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
 The station's digital signal remained on its pre-transition UHF channel 20; it was then repacked to channel 26 a decade later.